 Satchel for letter carriers

-Commonly referred to as "satchels," letter carriers used the leather-over-the-shoulder type mailbag on deliveries and collection rounds.
-This form of satchel was used predominately in city delivery service from the 1860s to the 1980s.
-Sometimes carriers lugged as much as seventy pounds of mail at a time, placing thirty-five pounds of mail in a pair of satchels worn on each shoulder.
-These durable satchels lasted an average of six years.
+Commonly referred to as "satchels," letter carriers used the leather, over-the shoulder type mailbag on their delivery and collection rounds.
+This form of satchel remained predominately in city delivery service from the 1860s to the 1980s.
+Carriers could tote as much as seventy pounds of mail in a pair of these durable satchels, which lasted an average of six years.
 Preference for the traditional, leather satchels endured years after the 1973 introduction of lighter-weight, canvas versions.